TANMAY007100/literate-waffle/README.md

     - Flag Of Peru
     - Flag Of Benin
     - Flag Of Burkina Faso
+    - Flag Of Switzerland
     - Flag Of Bolivia
     - Flag Of Vietnam
+    - Flag Of Chad
 <br/><br/>

 **Note:** The width is considered to be the longest horizontal part of the flag and the height is considered to be the longest vertical part of the flag.